+Arte's focus is balanced between baseball, business operations and fan experience.
+In 2009, the Angels were voted the number one franchise in professional sports in "Fan Value and Experience" by voters in a fan poll by ESPN the Magazine.
+Since the inception of the rankings, the Angels ranked in the top three among MLB teams for 10 consecutive seasons (2003-2012).
 On March 15, 2012 at the LA Sports Awards at Club Nokia, Moreno was honored with his second Los Angeles Sports Executive of the Year award (also 2005).
 The prestigious award is presented by the LA Sports Council "to celebrate the greatest moments of the year in sports in the Los Angeles/Orange County area."
 In 2005, Time Magazine selected Moreno as one of the 25 Most Influential Hispanics in America.

-In addition to his responsibilities with the Angels and various committees within Major League Baseball, Arte is also a member of the Little League Foundation Board of Trustees, which assists Little Leagues in all 50 U.S. states and more than 70 other countries with more than 2.7 million participants.
+In addition to his responsibilities with the Angels and various committees within Major League Baseball, Arte was also a member of the Little League Foundation Board of Trustees, which assists Little Leagues in all 50 U.S. states and more than 70 other countries with more than 2.7 million participants.
 In the mid-80s, Arte was among a group who owned the former Single-A Salt Lake Trappers of the Pioneer League.
 Under his group's ownership, the Trappers went on to win three championships.
 He was later an original investor in the Arizona Diamondbacks (the 2001 World Series Champions) and a former part owner of the NBA's Phoenix Suns.

 The Moreno family is also active in their own philanthropic efforts.
-They established the Moreno Family Foundation, which supports non-profit organizations focusing on youth and education.
+They established the Moreno Family Foundation, which supports nonprofit organizations focusing on youth and education.
 They are the parents of three children.

 |< Close Window >||< Print >|